Ben Hogan PTx Tour Irons

 Ben Hogan famously started his own golf equipment company in 1953 with a simple goal: to build the finest golf equipment money can buy.
 The Precision irons were the company’s first.

 Now fast forward to 2015.
-Hogan is reborn and introduces the Ft.
+Hogan is reborn and introduces the latest updates to the line the Ft.
 Worth 15 irons.
 Now, two bankruptcies and two reboots later, the newest iteration of Hogan gives us the PTx Tour irons.

 New Ben Hogan PTx Tour irons

 The PTx Tour irons are a purpose-built progressive set that was no doubt in the works when Hogan shut down in July 2022.
-But now the new Hogan, under the direction of golf brand resurrection specialist Simon Millington, is celebrating its first new product launch.
+But now the new Hogan, under the direction of golf brand resurrection specialist Simon Millington, is celebrating its first new products.

 If you’re a Hogan fan, you will want to take a closer look at the new Ben Hogan PTx Tour irons.